Department and Program Descriptions

 Concentration

-LATINA/LATINO STUDIES
+LATINA/O STUDIES

 The Latina/o Studies program offers a concentration and an opportunity for students to do an honors thesis.
 Latina/o Studies focuses on people who come from or whose ancestors come from Latin America and the Spanish-speaking Caribbean, including Mexican-Americans, Puerto Ricans, Cubans, Dominicans, Colombians, Salvadorans, Guatemalans, and many others.
 The concentration works well with all majors and consists of five courses: an introductory course, three electives, and a senior seminar.
 We have courses in history, religion, urban studies, ethnography, geography, creative writing, popular culture, visual arts, film and media studies, literature and more!
 Each semester faculty invite speakers, performers, and artists to visit and contribute to our courses.
 The Honors Program provides a wonderful opportunity for students to explore an area of interest to them in depth.
 Our courses and our concentration invite students from all backgrounds.
 Several of our courses are designed especially for first-year students.